samuel-velez/movie_recommendation_system/README.txt

 If you wish to review the results of this project, please open Movie_Recommendation_System_results.html or Movie_Recommendation_System_results.pdf for a summary of methods and results.

-If you want to play around with the data, the code is available in Movie Recommendation System code.
+If you would like to practice with the data yourself or try out the code, it is available in Movie Recommendation System code.